yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 #### Stacks and Queues ####

-The Xcode project that you would have just cloned is a Mac OS Command Line Tool which is designed to be run on your computer, not your iPad.
-The file `main.m` contains a small driver program that you *should not modify*.
-We will be using this driver program to grade your assignment automatically.

 1. A skeleton class for the Stack has been provided in `Stack.h` and `Stack.m`.
 Implement the Stack by filling up the method implementations in `Stack.m`.
 You should not change the protocol provided. **(15 points)**

 2. A skeleton class for the Queue has been provided in `Queue.h` and `Queue.m`.
 Implement the Queue by filling up the method implementations in `Queue.m`.
 You should not change the protocol provided. **(15 points)**